 These are some great money goals for single moms.
 So go ahead and set the goal and finally get your money right.

 Anybody that knows me can tell you I am an advocate for multiple streams of income.
 I think sometime we hear that term and think it’s only for rich people.
 No it’s for smart people!
 Having more than one type of income allows you to have more financial freedom than just having one.

 This supplement income has become an essential part of financial success and reaching your goals when money is an issue.
 As mothers, we try to do so much, juggle so many things, and make a positive impact on our families.
 Money is the main resource we need to make these things happen.
 Avoid the trap of experiencing lack by using your skills and expertise to get a part time job and supplement your income.
 There are many ways this can be done.
 I created a post with 101 ways to make more money.
 Read it and find something you like.
 Do your research and come up with a way that is ideal for you and your lifestyle.

-2. Give Freely
+The Ability to Give Freely

 Always, always, always pay yourself first.
-After giving tithe, be sure to set some aside for you too.
-This is known as a savings.
-It is imperative to have money set aside for an emergency.
+After giving tithe, be sure to set some money aside for you too.
+Put some money in your savings account.
+It is imperative to have money set aside for an emergency or a rainy day.
 When you are the one working hard for your money, why shouldn’t you be the first to reap the reward of that.

-5. Increase Your Credit Worthiness
+Increased Credit Worthiness